-Judge denies Witherspoon request to join Atlantic County Commissioners
+Judge denies Witherspoon request to join Atlantic County commissioners

 Superior Court Judge Joseph Marczyk late Friday denied Thelma Witherspoon's request to require the Atlantic County Board of Commissioners to seat her as interim District 3 commissioner.

-The judge said a 2011 state Supreme Court decision that considered Assemblywoman Gabriela Mosquera, D, Camden, Gloucester, as the incumbent, after the certification of her first election was reversed and a special election ordered by a judge, did not apply in this case.
+The judge said a 2011 state Supreme Court decision that considered Assemblywoman Gabriela Mosquera, D, Camden, Gloucester, as the incumbent after the certification of her first election was reversed and a special election was ordered by a judge did not apply in this case.

 "The court is not persuaded by Plaintiff's argument that Ms. Witherspoon was 'the formerly successful candidate' or the 'incumbent' for the purposes of this case given that the court concluded the integrity of the election was compromised," Marczyk wrote in his decision.